MethodsAndPractices/vsteam/.github/CONTRIBUTING.md

 ![Postman Get Request](images/contributing_postmanGet.png)

 Now before we press Send we have to enter our PAT.
-Select “Basic Auth” for Type under Authorization.
+Select "Basic Auth" for Type under Authorization.
 You can leave the Username empty.
 For your Password copy and paste in your PAT.

 ![Postman Auth](images/contributing_postmanAuth.png)